ivpn/desktop-app/readme.md

-# Daemon for IVPN Client Desktop (Windows/macOS/Linux)
+# IVPN Daemon (Windows/macOS/Linux)

-**Daemon for IVPN Client Desktop** is a core module of IVPN Client for Windows, macOS and Linux built mostly using Go language.
+**IVPN Daemon** is a core module of IVPN Client for desktop platforms (Windows/macOS/Linux) built mostly using Go language.
 It runs under privileged user as a system service/daemon.
-Some of the features include: multiple protocols (OpenVPN, WireGuard), Kill-switch, Custom DNS and more.
+Some of the features include:
+  - multiple protocols (OpenVPN, WireGuard)
+  - Kill-switch
+  - custom DNS
+  - Multi-Hop
+  - AntiTracker

-This project is in use by [IVPN Client Desktop](https://github.com/ivpn/desktop-app-ui) and [IVPN command line interface](https://github.com/ivpn/desktop-app-cli) projects.
+This project is in use by [IVPN Client UI](https://github.com/ivpn/desktop-app-ui) and [IVPN CLI](https://github.com/ivpn/desktop-app-cli) projects.

-IVPN Client Desktop app is distributed on the official site [www.ivpn.net](https://www.ivpn.net).
+IVPN Client app is distributed on the official site [www.ivpn.net](https://www.ivpn.net).

 * [About this Repo](#about-repo)
 * [Installation](#installation)